Prabhat Patnaik: Views

 Prabhat Patnaik is a staunch critic of both neoliberal economic policies and Hindutva, and is known as a social scientist of Marxist–Leninist persuasion.
 According to him, in India, the increase in economic growth has been accompanied by an increase in the magnitude of absolute poverty.
 The only solution is to alter the class orientation of the Indian State.

 Honours, awards and international recognition

 In 2012, Prabhat was awarded honorary Doctor of Science in Economics from School of Oriental and African Studies at University of London.
-He also delivered the prestigious Prof. Baidyanath Misra Endowment Lecture of the Orissa Economics Association, in 2012.He has been selected for the 2022 Malcom Adiseshiah Award for his contributions to development studies for an outstanding economist.
+He also delivered the prestigious Prof. Baidyanath Misra Endowment Lecture of the Orissa Economics Association, in 2012.
+He has been selected for the 2022 Malcom Adiseshiah Award for his contributions to development studies as an outstanding economist.